changli6/changli6.github.io/_posts/2020-05-01-introducing-database.md

 ---
 layout: post
-title: Introducing Database
+title: Database Step by Step
 ---
-Below are an introduction of this JekyII theme Hyde.
+This blog used JekyII theme Hyde.

 Hyde is a brazen two-column [Jekyll](http://jekyllrb.com) theme that pairs a prominent sidebar with uncomplicated content.
 It's based on [Poole](http://getpoole.com), the Jekyll butler.